oven-sh/bun/packages/bun-framework-next/README.md

 # bun-framework-next

-This package lets you use Next.js 12 with Bun.
-This readme assumes you already installed Bun.
+This package lets you use Next.js 12 with bun.
+This readme assumes you already installed bun.

 To start a new project: